ProteinEngineering-PESB2/Peptipedia/README.md

 This web application was implemented using a client-server architecture.
 The `frontend` and `backend` directories contain information about requirements and instalation in their own `README.md`.

-You can find Peptipedia database in [this Google Drive folder](https://drive.google.com/file/d/11P-hQrWxDpsYVExgYFssjKunfoCrSHNA/view?usp=sharing).
+You can find Peptipedia database in [in this Google Drive link]([https://drive.google.com/file/d/11P-hQrWxDpsYVExgYFssjKunfoCrSHNA/view?usp=sharing](https://drive.google.com/file/d/1uvTGOdjpsPYxvx00g8KbMv5tTDKsjSAg/view?usp=drive_link)).